-The Land Board may use a commercial real estate advisor to advise on the Idaho commercial property portfolio or transition properties.
+The Land Board may use a commercial real estate advisor to advise on the Idaho commercial property portfolio or properties being considered for reclassification.
 The commercial real estate advisor will provide analysis and management expertise on the retention, leasing, disposition, and management of the properties.
 The commercial real estate advisor will be a fiduciary with respect to the services provided and act in a non-discretionary capacity with no decision-making authority.